Hydrogen

 | references

-Hydrogen is the chemical element with the symbol H and atomic number 1.
-Hydrogen is the lightest element.
-At standard conditions hydrogen is a gas of diatomic molecules having the formula H2.
-It is colorless, odorless, tasteless,[8] non-toxic, and highly combustible.
-Hydrogen is the most abundant chemical substance in the universe, constituting roughly 75% of all normal matter.[9][note 1]
-Stars such as the Sun are mainly composed of hydrogen in the plasma state.
-Most of the hydrogen on Earth exists in molecular forms such as water and organic compounds.
-For the most common isotope of hydrogen (symbol 1H) each atom has one proton, one electron, and no neutrons.
+Hydrogen is a chemical element; it has symbol H and atomic number 1.
+It is the lightest element and, at standard conditions, is a gas of diatomic molecules with the formula H2, sometimes called dihydrogen,[11] but more commonly called hydrogen gas, molecular hydrogen or simply hydrogen.
+It is colorless, odorless,[12] non-toxic, and highly combustible.
+Constituting about 75% of all normal matter, hydrogen is the most abundant chemical element in the universe.[13][note 1]
+Stars, including the Sun, mainly consist of hydrogen in a plasma state, while on Earth, hydrogen is found in water, organic compounds, as dihydrogen, and in other molecular forms.
+The most common isotope of hydrogen (protium, 1H) consists of one proton, one electron, and no neutrons.

 1. ^ "Standard Atomic Weights: Hydrogen".
 CIAAW.
 2009.